In-grid-collective/servPubWiki/Workshop/05-VPN and Reverse Proxy Server workshop_new.md

 We are now going to run a reverse proxy server with NginX that will enamble us to forward our webtraffic from their public IP that the DNS server point to, to our internal vpn subnet IP.

-#diagram

-if you haven't already install Nginx, like we did for the pi [[02-Web Server Setup on Pi#NginX]]
+To do this we are jumping back onto Jean

 --
 ## Reverse Proxy Configuration

-On the server hosting the tinc vpn (in our case Jean) add an nginx config file at ``/etc/nginx/sites-available/<SERVERNAME>.conf``
+On the server hosting the tinc vpn (Jean) create an nginx config file at ``/etc/nginx/sites-available/<SERVERNAME>.conf``

 To do this use the command